DKFZ-ODCF/SNVCallingWorkflow/README.md

 The name of the Conda environment is arbitrary but needs to be consistent with the `condaEnvironmentName` variable.
 The default for that variable is set in `resources/configurationFiles/analysisSNVCalling.xml`.

+Note that the Conda environment not exactly the same as the software stack used for the [Pancancer](https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow) project.

 #### PyPy

 PyPy is an alternative Python interpreter.
-Some of the Python scripts in the workflow can use PyPy to achieve higher performance.
-Simply set the `PYPY_OR_PYTHON_BINARY` to a PyPy interpreter.
+Some of the Python scripts in the workflow can use PyPy to achieve higher performance by employing a fork of [hts-python](https://github.com/eilslabs/hts-python).
+Currently, this is not implemented for the Conda environment.
+For most cases you therefore should set the `PYPY_OR_PYTHON_BINARY` variable to just `python` to use the Python binary from the Conda environment.
+You could set up a `resources/analysisTools/snvPipeline/environments/conda_snvAnnotation.sh` similar to the `tbi-lsf-cluster_snvAnnotation.sh` file in the same directory.

-##### PyPy with DKFZ/LSF/Modules environment

-Note that the following feature is currently not implemented in the Conda-based environment but only in the environment used at the DKFZ (based on LSF and environment modules).
-Further performance is gained through the employment of a PyPy/hts-python combination instead of a CPython/pysam in the `filter_PEoverlap.py` script.
-Again, simply set `PYPY_OR_PYTHON_BINARY` to a PyPy interpreter and the workflow uses the implementation based on hts-python.

 ### Reference data installation